 One of the most common mistakes in BIM at the beginning is choosing the right graphic card.
 Most of the graphic cards are designed for the purpose of gaming and not for CAD applications.
 The key decision is to get the CAD-compatible graphic card rather than going for the high end, expensive one.

 As for the CPU and core configuration, it depends on the CAD software.
-Revit is a single threaded application which requires only 1 CPU core most of the time, and for selected tasks, it will utilize the remaining cores.
+Revit is a single-threaded application that requires only 1 CPU core most of the time, and for selected tasks, it will utilize the remaining cores.
 While ArchiCAD utilizes all the cores to updates viewpoints in the background.

 Only multi-thread operations like CPU based rendering, file opening, exporting BIMx files uses all the cores up to 100%.
-So unless you are doing all of the above operations multiples time, you will be comfortable with workstation, not more than 6- super fast CPU cores.
+So, unless you are doing all of the above operations multiple times, you will be comfortable with workstation, not more than 6- super fast CPU cores.

 Recommended System Configuration:

-According to Revit software company, Autodesk following is the system requirement for Revir-2018 product line with balanced price and performance.
+According to Revit software company, Autodesk following is the system requirement for the Revit-2020 product line with a balanced price and performance.